finos/fluxnova-bpm-platform/GOVERNANCE.md

 ## Roles

+Flowave is a meritocratic, consensus-based community project, in so far that is possible, decision-making is done based on user consensus following open discussion on our Working Groups and issue list.
+No major decisions about the project’s direction, bug fixes, or features should be made in private without community involvement and participation.
+Discussions must begin at the earliest possible point on a topic; the community’s participation is vital during the entire decision-making process.

 ### Contributors

 A Contributor is anyone who submits a contribution to the project.
 Contributions may include code, issues, documentation, comments, tests or design inputs.